 James has been teaching music for over 15 years to a wide range of people including very young children, senior citizens, and persons with disabilities.
 He has studied jazz at the American Conservatory of Music and currently holds a B. A. in Classical Guitar Performance and Pedagogy from Northwestern Illinois University.
 James has a strong professional background in World Music including Latin and Caribbean styles in addition to rock, jazz, and classical.
 James uses his rich experience to find the best approach for each individual student’s growth and enjoyment.

 Lindsay Porter has been acting, directing, teaching and writing plays in Chicago for over 20 years.
 At Still She has been a facilitator for the Persephone Project at Lake County Jail since 2008.
 She co-directed Feeling Beautiful All Over, performed by Sisters Rising.
 Lindsay has directed and performed at dozens of Chicago theatres and was a founding member of Running With Scissors where she appeared in The Man Who Fell in Love with the Moon and wrote and directed her adaptation of Lysistrata.
 Lindsay recently forayed into Chicago’s Live Lit and storytelling scene, where she’s performed her own writing with Story Sessions, True Story, Tellin’ Tales and Loose Chicks.
 Lindsay’s plays and monologues have been performed at Trap Door, Chicago Dramatists, Organic, Running with Scissors, and Collaboraction in Chicago and at Live Girls in Seattle and Riverside Theatre in Iowa.
 She also directed and performed in The Conscience Monologues, a project of the Eighth Day Center for Justice, with Still Point Founder Lisa Wagner.
-Lindsay lives in Chicago with her husband and 8 year old son, and is currently in negations about whether to add a lizard or puppy to the family.
+Lindsay lives in Chicago with her husband and son.

 Steve has an M.A. in Theater and Film, and has directed scores of amateur and professional productions.
 In 1966, he was founding director of the Creede Repertory Theatre in Creede, Colorado.
 He has been a Peace Corps volunteer and staffer, a screenwriter and journalist, and has taught at universities in Kansas and Missouri.